-It got me to thinking how I could make bracelets that would fit a crossdressers wrist which is not exactly easy.
-Through that process it occurred to me that it might be easier to just buy a 7 1/2 bracelet and extend it.
+It got me to thinking how I could make bracelets that would fit a crossdressers wrist.
+It occurred to me that it might be easier to just buy a 7 1/2 bracelet and extend it.
 I knew Michael’s crafts stores could probably fix me up and the did with some rings and lobster claws did the trick.

 These links were almost 1/8th inch so I had to break out the bolt cutters to split them

-She explains in the book pretty much what we all went through as most crossdresser’s starting at an early age with Mom’s stuff and in her case an older sister in her teenage years.
+She explains in the book pretty much what we all went through as most crossdresser’s.
+Starting at an early age with Mom’s stuff and in her case an older sister in her teenage years.
 The guilt, shame and self loathing she describes are a familiar story for many of us.
 We were raised by men who fought in WWII just a few years before and survived it’s horrors.
 They were tough and expected the same of those they fathered, coached and mentored teaching us to be men.
 We could never bear their disgust and being thought of as a sissy.
 It is one thing to self loath but quit another to experience being loathed by someone you loved and respected.

-Caitlin’s decision to start her transition to become the woman she feels she needed to be is where the similarity ends.
-Although much of what Bruce did through the years parallels most crossdressers experience the decision to become Cailtlyn is where it ends.
+Caitlin’s Jenner’s decision to start her transition to become the woman she feels she needed to be is where the similarity ends.
+Although much of what Bruce Jenner did through the years parallels most crossdressers experience the decision to become CailtlynJenner is where it ends.
 Most crossdressers don’t have desires like hers and are content to manage their urges to dress like women.

 I hope that people understand the difference between the two groups especially loved ones of crossdrerssers such as wives, children, girlfriends, parents and friends.
 Crossdressing does not necessarily lead to a sex change.
 The majority of cross dresser’s live normal lives indulging their desire to dress in women’s clothing part time.